 At a Glance

 The court awarded the Filártigas over $10 million in damages.
-CCR attorneys continued to investigate ways to enforce the award.
+CCR attorneys continued for many years to investigate ways to enforce the award.

 On April 6, 1979, in the U.S. District Court for the Eastern District of New York, Filártiga v.
 Peña-Irala was filed on behalf of Dr. Joel Filártiga and Dolly Filártiga charging former Paraguayan official Americo Peña-Irala with the wrongful death of Joelito Filártiga.
-The suit was filed under a previously little-used 1789 federal statute, the Alien Tort Claims Act, which gives foreign nationals the right to sue for wrongful actions that violate international law.
+The landmark case pioneered the human rights application of a previously little-used 1789 federal statute, the Alien Tort Claims Act, which gives foreign nationals the right to sue for wrongful actions that violate international law.

-Although the district court initially stayed Peña’s deportation, it ultimately granted Peña’s motion to dismiss the complaint and allowed his return to Paraguay, ruling that, although the proscription of torture had become “a norm of customary international law,” the court was bound to follow appellate precedents which narrowly limited the function of international law only to relations between states.
+Although the district court initially stayed Peña-Irala’s deportation, it ultimately granted his motion to dismiss the complaint and allowed his return to Paraguay, ruling that, although the proscription of torture had become “a norm of customary international law,” the court was bound to follow appellate precedents which narrowly limited the function of international law only to relations between states.

 The Center for Constitutional Rights (CCR) attorneys had briefed the meaning of international law in view of the post-Nuremberg emergence of an international law of human rights applicable to individuals as well as states.
 CCR explored the origin of the act as a source of federal judicial power over matters of international dimension and its purpose in preventing the sanctuary this country offers to the persecuted from immunizing international criminals.
 Today’s torturers, CCR argued, are like eighteenth century pirates—enemies of all humanity (hostes humani generis)—and should pay for their crimes wherever they are found.

-Upon remand by the circuit in June 1980, the district court granted plaintiffs’ motion for a default judgment against Peña for failure to answer the complaint and referred the case to a magistrate for determination of the damages due the Filártiga family.
+Upon remand by the circuit in June 1980, the district court granted plaintiffs’ motion for a default judgment against Peña-Irala for failure to answer the complaint and referred the case to a magistrate for determination of the damages due the Filártiga family.
 The magistrate awarded the Filártigas over $10 million in damages.
-CCR attorneys continued to investigate ways to enforce the award.
+CCR attorneys continued for many years to investigate ways to enforce the award.